 Useful Information

 Your first appointment with an osteopath or physiotherapist will generally last between 40 and 60 minutes.
 Follow up appointments are generally up to 30 minutes.
-A few patients seeing a neuro-physiotherapist may need double this length of time on follow up appointments.
-This will be explained to you when you book or at your first appointment.

 The number of appointments required varies according to the patient's needs.
 Some patients may require just one appointment; whereas others may require several.
-However, we aim to keep your appointments to a minimum.
+We aim to keep your appointments to a minimum.
 Your osteopath or physiotherapist will be able to advise you at your first appointment on how many sessions you are likely to need.

 Yes.
 We want our patients to feel as comfortable as possible.
 We know having someone with you during your consultation and treatment may make this much easier for you.